penguyen72/macro-counter/README.md

-# Basic Flask Web Application
+# Macro Counter Web Application

 ## How to set up environment
 * Inside `/rant-app`, create a virtual environment with the following command: `python3 -m venv venv-rant-app`.